Why have an NZBN?

 Imagine if your business is moving premises.
 Update your information on the NZBN Register and you won’t have to repeat yourself to the telephone company, your energy provider, the local council, your business customers or your water cooler provider.
 This saves you time and money.

-It’s available to every business – and it’s free.
+It’s available to every business

 Any business operating in New Zealand can get an NZBN, whether you're a large national company, a self-employed person working from the kitchen bench, a landlord, a partnership or a trust.